Festival Focus | Edinburgh Fringe Festival

 This post may contain affiliate links.
 If you make a purchase through an affiliate link you’re helping to support this website at no additional cost to yourself.
 Thanks for your support.

-I love Fringe Festivals (or at least I love the couple of Fringe Festivals I’ve been to).
-One of my travel goals is to attend the biggest Fringe Festival in the world in Edinburgh, Scotland.
-Today Gemma, one half of Two Scots Abroad, is sharing her experience with visiting The Edinburgh Fringe Festival.
+I love Fringe Festivals (or at least I’ve enjoyed the two I’ve been to).
+One of my travel goals is to attend the biggest Fringe Festival in the world in Edinburgh, Scotland (Edit: I did this myself in August 2017).
+Today Gemma, one-half of Two Scots Abroad, is sharing her experience with visiting The Edinburgh Fringe Festival.

 For years now I have paid to see the improv group Baby Wants Candy for two reasons; firstly – their talent!
 And secondly, there is an element of audience participation (although not forced).
 The team of artists asks the audience for a title for their show, they select the best one, create a game plan in whispers and perform for one hour – magical!
 If you want to know the tricks of the trade they also offer a ‘how to’ workshop – that’s the beauty of The Fringe, it’s not all voyeurism.

 Although, some of it is exactly that; voyeuristic.
 The strangest experience I’ve had was viewing four actors perform short scenes about sex through a glass window.
 The pop-up peep show project was called PEEP.
 If there are shows you are not 100% sure about, you have the option to pay half price – tip two: in the first few days of the programme, many shows offer a 2-4-1 promotion.
 Bearing in mind, this is warm up time, and some comedians may be measuring the quality of their material on you (a 2-4-1 ticket hut is also set up for the duration of the festival, it’s your luck on the day which shows are featured).